AshleyCoder3/web-45-node-api2-project-AshleyCoder3/README.md

 - If there's an error in retrieving the _post_ from the database:
   - respond with HTTP status code `500`.
-  - return the following JSON: `{ message: "The post information could not be retrieved" }`.
+  - return the following JSON: `{ message: "The post information could not be retrieved" }`. -->

 #### 3 [POST] /api/posts
+- `insert()`: calling insert passing it a `post` object will add it to the database and return a promise that resolves to an object with the `id` of the inserted post.
+The object looks like this: `{ id: 123 }`.

 - If the request body is missing the `title` or `contents` property: